 In Statistics, the CorrelationCorrelationCorrelation is a statistical measure between two variables that is defined as a change in one variable corresponding to a change in the other.
-It is calculated as (x(i)-mean(x))*(y(i)-mean(y)) / ((x(i)-mean(x))2 * (y(i)-mean(y))2. is used mainly to analyze the strength of the relationship between the variables that are under consideration and further it also measures if there is any relationship i.e. linear between the given sets of data and how well they could be related.
-One such common measures that are used in the field of statistics for correlation is the Pearson Correlation.
+It is calculated as (x(i)-mean(x))*(y(i)-mean(y)) / ((x(i)-mean(x))2 * (y(i)-mean(y))2. is used mainly to analyze the strength of the relationship between the variables that are under consideration and further it also measures if there is any relationship, i.e., linear between the given sets of data and how well they could be related.
+One such common measures that are used in the field of statistics for correlation is the Pearson Correlation CoefficientPearson Correlation CoefficientPearson correlation coefficient measures the strength between the different variables and their relationships.
+Therefore, whenever any statistical test is conducted between the two variables, it is good to analyze the correlation coefficient value to know how strong the relationship between the two variables is..
 The following Correlation example provides an outline of the most common correlations.

 Let’s analyze this as well through a chart.

 We have plotted electricity bills and temperature and noted their various points.
 There appears to be a correlation between the temperature and electricity bill when the temperature is cold, and the electricity bill is under control, which makes sense as the family would be using less of air condition and as and when temperature increases, the use of air condition, geyser would increases which would hit them with a higher cost which is evident from the above graph where the electricity bill rises heavily.

 Thus, we can conclude that there is no linear relationship, but yes, there is a positive correlation.
 Hence, the family can again expect a bill amount for may in the range of 6400 to 7000.